Recently loaned this book by a friend, I decided I would share some thought’s on Elliot Clark’s excellent short book

 But Clark does not challenge us, in this or in other ways, without a gentle sense of brotherly empathy.
 Having experienced the mission field first hand, he knows the reality of standing out for the Gospel.
 “When we are visibly other… the pain of ridicule and social exclusion can be sharp” (121).
 To be Christian is to be other.
 To speak the Gospel is to reveal that otherness.
 And that can be so costly.
 All the way through Evangelism as Exiles, Clark uses stories of his own time on mission to illustrate his points, and the cost of discipleship is so clear to see in his stories of brothers and sisters living for Christ in the Middle East.
 We are exiles, we are other.
 But we must keep on in sharing the Good News that has made us strangers in this land, because we are citizens of the Next.

 Evangelism as Exiles is a helpful read, and one that confronted laziness, shortsightedness, and sin in my own understandings of personal evangelism.
-Clark’s helpful exposition of 1 Peter is clear and valuable teaching, and deeply rooted in God’s word.
-This book presents both challenges and encouragements.
+Clark’s helpful exposition of 1 Peter is clear and valuable teaching, and an encouragement to see his points so clearly rooted in God’s word.
+As a Brit, I struggled with fully translating aspects of this book to a UK context, and at times I found perhaps an over-reliance on personal experience took a little away from what was being said.
+But this book clearly challenged and clearly encouraged me.
 I would heartily recommend it to those asking questions around evangelism, witness, and our status in this world.
 As we speak the glorious Good News of Jesus Christ, we are exiles, strangers in a foreign land.
 This book encourages us to live out our lives, for God’s glory, as we await our true home.
 I was reminded of Paul’s words to the Corinthians (2 Cor 5:5): “Now the one who has fashioned us for this very purpose is God, who has given us the Spirit as a deposit, guaranteeing what is to come.”